The Fourth Annual Healthy Cities Virtual Conference

 This annual event is hosted by the Implementing Smart Cities to Build Healthy Cities (SMART) Training Platform, funded by CIHR, NSERC, and SSHRC.
 We are pleased to offer this conference free of charge.
 SMART equips the next generation of researchers to implement innovative, scalable, and enduring solutions to healthy city challenges in Canada and beyond.

-Day 1: Healthy Cities – November 12th
+Day 1: Diving into Healthy Cities – November 12th

 Time